Rakeshpradhan12/Food-Heaven/readme2.md

 What is JSX?

 A. javaScript xml
+new version of writing code.

+what is babel?
-  this is basically a compiler  that converts  javaScript like codes i.e. new versions of code to  older version of code .
+A. this is basically a compiler  that converts  javaScript like codes i.e. new versions of code to  older version of code .

 Superpowers of JSX

-converts jsx code to react codes that basically to objects .

-here we can write html like codes.
+A.this is html like codes.

-jsx -> react.CreateElement -> object -> Dom
+* jsx -> react.CreateElement -> object -> Dom